dtsiken/Simple-Keylogger/README.md

-A Simple Python Keylogger saves a Text File with Current Day and Date and also has a Day, Date, Time, and Year for every Keystroke that wrote nice and readable.
+A Simple Keylogger Witten in Python saves a Text File with Current Day and Date and also has a Day, Date, Time, and Year for every Keystroke that wrote nice and readable.

 First we need to install in the terminal type pip install pynput.